As we mark Citizenship Week, CLINIC celebrates the energy that new citizens like Fr. Gustavo Adolfo Montañez bring to our communities.

 My name is Fr.
 Gustavo Adolfo Montañez and this is my story.
 My dream started when I was living in my birth country, Colombia.
 After I finished my bachelors degree in Business Administration, I wanted to study Theology and learn English as a second language.
 It is what brought me to the United States of America.
 I made my dream up.

 I am passionate about preaching to people and being a Catholic priest.
 I am grateful to the Dominican Friars for the formation and training.
-Being a priest and Dominican friar, I have the opportunity to preach the good news to the people of God and to serve them sacramentally.
+Being a priest and dominican friar, I have the opportunity to preach the good news to the people of God and to preside them sacramentally.
 I preside at the worship and prayer in the community and minister them liturgically, according with their needs.
 I assist the congregation in the celebration of the Eucharist.
 It is a gift, a gift of my vocation, that I have been able to share with others.

-Being a deacon and a priest, CLINIC gave me a new status as Lawful Permanent Resident and recently, a Citizen of United States of America.
-During these years of formation and working in pastoral ministry, I have learned that a priest should never omit an opportunity for preaching.
+Being a deacon and a priest, CLINIC gave me a new status as Permanent Resident and recently, a Citizen of United States of America.
+During these years of formation and work in pastoral ministry, I have learned that a priest should never omit an opportunity for preaching.
 I believe that no one can constantly preach the Word of God without being transformed by the Word I preach.
-It is precisely in pastoral ministry and preaching that I have been touch by people lives with their joys, sufferings, and struggles.
+It is precisely in pastoral ministry and preaching that I have been touch by people lives with their joys, sufferings and struggles.

 Because of this, I have a new dream.
 As Mother Teresa said: “To keep a lamp burning, we have to keep putting oil in it.”
 My dream is that I want to be a Chaplain in the Armed Forces.
 It is in ministry working with the people of God, in the church, that I have been called to work in a specific ministry and this ministry is in the Armed Forces.
 It is a ministry that I want to pursue and to focus on.
 It is a personal ministry of presence, caring for the needs of Catholic military personnel and their families.

-In order to pursue my dream, I left the Dominican Friars and asked for incardination in the Archdiocese of San Antonio.
+In order to pursue my dream, I left the Dominican Friars and asked for incardination in the Archdioceses of San Antonio.
 I am in this process of incardination and work in Notre Dame Catholic Church in Kerville, TX at the present time.
 I continue in prayer to fulfill my dream.